be-net/2019/content/index.md

 - Modelling & Data Analysis
 - Geography & Urban Dynamics

+## Joint event

+From Mon, Dec 12, to Wed, Dec 14, a winter school on the econometrics of networks will be held at CORE, with a course by Bryan Graham.
+More information will follow on the website.

 # Invited Speaker

 [Bryan S. Graham](http://bryangraham.github.io/econometrics/about/),
-Associate Professor of Economics at the University of California.
+Associate Professor of Economics at the University of California, Berkeley.

 # Where and when?